Sjeiti/ronvalstarnl/src/data/markdown/page_code.md

 # code

 <p>Even though I consider myself a designer by nature I&#8217;ve always searched for ways to make it come to life.<br />
-As for programming, I started off with javascript and Lingo.
-That was just about the time flash 3 came out (it didn&#8217;t have actionscript back then).<br />
+As for programming, I started off with JavaScript and Lingo.
+That was just about the time flash 3 came out (it didn&#8217;t have ActionScript back then).<br />
-By the time I got good at javascript and lingo I started actionscripting (flash), which wasn&#8217;t that hard to learn because both javascript and actionscript use the <a href="http://www.ecma-international.org/" target="_blank">ECMAScript</a> syntax.<br />
+By the time I got good at JavaScript and lingo I started ActionScripting (flash), which wasn&#8217;t that hard to learn because both JavaScript and actionscript use the <a href="http://www.ecma-international.org/" target="_blank">ECMAScript</a> syntax.<br />
-Today I&#8217;m doing mostly Processing (java) for personal projects, and actionscript and php for clients.</p>
+Today I&#8217;m doing mostly Processing (java) for personal projects, and ActionScript and PHP for clients.</p>
 <h3>processing</h3>
 <ul class="list-unstyled list-inline">
 <li><a href="javascript:Sjeiti.showIFrame('coderef.php?id=627',400,400,'blackcubewhitecube')" title="3D recursion"><img src="https://res.cloudinary.com/dn1rmdjs5/image/upload/v1566568756/rv/blackcubewhitecube.jpg" alt="blackcubewhitecube" /></a></li>